Graylog2/graylog2-server/SECURITY.md

 ## Supported Versions

-Graylog is addressing vulnerabilities in the product for the current and the last releases (a release is anything that increases either the major or the minor version part, in a [semver](https://semver.org) understanding) of the last twelve months.
+Graylog is addressing vulnerabilities in the product for the current and the previous releases (a release is anything that increases either the major or the minor version part, in a [semver](https://semver.org) understanding) of the last twelve months.

 For the current release (3.1) this means: